 By Melanie Graysmith

 National Hispanic Heritage Month, celebrated September 15 to October 15, is an annual opportunity to recognize the varied contributions of Hispanic and Latino Americans to the United States.
 The recognition became a month long commemoration in 1988, with the September 15 start chosen to acknowledge the independence day anniversaries of five Latin American countries that declared independence in 1821: Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua; Belize, Chile and Mexico independence followed just a few days later.
 Most importantly, National Hispanic Heritage Month celebrates the presence, achievements and rich contributions of Hispanic and Latino Americans in North America.
-San Francisco, with its abundance of Hispanic and Latino influence and culture, is full of ways to observe the heritage all month long.READ MORE: A new take on the man of steel!
+San Francisco, with its abundance of Hispanic and Latino influence and culture, is full of ways to observe the heritage all month long.READ MORE: The Feud and Goldbergs the family fun zone

 The Mexican Museum